byliutao/GrabCut/README.md

 ## What if we change the GMM model to HC(histogram-based contrast) model
 Firstly the pixel distribution model will only influence the R(A) part of the energy function.
 So it have no difference on the boundray function, which is to say that the minimum cut will still keep the pixel's continuity as much as possible.
+For the B(A) part, considering a pixel which is very similar but no equal to the background, the bgd GMM model will still give a relative large possibility but the bgd histogram model will return zero possibility if such pixel value doesn't appear in background.
+So the GMM model is more reliable and robust than the histogram.

 ## How to use the project
 ### install opencv